cap-js/docs/java/developing-applications/building.md

 ### Style of Interfaces

 By default, the accessor interfaces provide the setter and getter methods inspired by the JavaBeans specification.
+In this style getter and setter method names are prefixed with `get` and `set`, resp.:

 ```java